dannylongeuay/workstation-bootstrap/README.md

 Then log out and log back in for the changes to take full affect.

 > Log out/log in is necessary for shell and docker group changes.
-This is only necessary after the first run of this script.
+This is only
+> necessary after the first run of this script.

-# Features
+## Features

 Outlined below are various features this bootstrapping process offers.
 This is not an exhaustive list, but rather a highlight reel.

 ## Shell

-[fish](https://fishshell.com/) is set as the default shell and [starship](https://starship.rs/) is used for the prompt.
+The default shell is [fish](https://fishshell.com/) and [starship](https://starship.rs/) is used for the prompt.

 **Starship Clean Prompt:**